|

 or at the end of the day, and may indicate how to best stretch

-whereas red colors are typical for mountain hotspots during
+a flight path, whereas red colors are typical for mountain hotspots during

 the peak hours of the day